complight/3D_dataset_generator/README.md

 ## Features

-- An easy to navigate structure.
-- A `json` configuration file to easily customize the program.
+- A `json` configuration file to customize the program.
 - The program generates a randomized scene.
-Filled with configurable random extrusion/shrink/inset/offset with random texture and randomized lighting.
+Filled with configurable random edited models (extrusion/shrink/inset/offset) with random texture and randomized lighting.
 - Rotate & orbit camera around the center of the scene to capture 360 deg scan.
+Or view plane mode to constraint camera to the defined viewplane.
 - A composited node tree is available for customize rendering and output configurations.
 - The program outputs the original PNG image, corresponding PNG depth map and OpenEXR depth map.
 And saves a copy of the scene.